duckdb/duckdb-web/docs/archive/0.6/api/c/data_chunk.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.6.1/api/c/data_chunk
+selected: Data Chunks
 title: C API - Data Chunks
-selected: Data Chunks
 ---

 Data chunks represent a horizontal slice of a table.
 They hold a number of vectors, that can each hold up to the `VECTOR_SIZE` rows.
 The vector size can be obtained through the `duckdb_vector_size` function and is configurable, but is usually set to `1024`.